ameentalahmeh/inventory-manager/README.md

 # Description

-  ERPMax is a web app based on React and Flask, which is a shop management application that enables the user to manage the inventory of a list of products in the respective   warehouses.
+  ERPMax is a web app based on React and Flask, which is an inventory management application that enables the user to manage the inventory of a list of products in the respective warehouses.

 # Functionality
  - Get/ Create/ Edit products, locations, and products movements.
- - Create and view products report.
+ - View product balance report for each location.
  - Request and data validation.

 # Used Technologies